 London police are considering whether to investigate claims that a digital-security unit of Rupert Murdoch’s News Corp.
-(NWSA) in Britain engaged in piracy of smartcard technology to topple a pay-TV competitor.
+(NWSA:US) in Britain engaged in piracy of smartcard technology to topple a pay-TV competitor.

 The subsidiary, NDS, began hacking smartcard codes in the mid-1990s and leaked them online to give viewers free access to programs by competitor ITV Digital, which collapsed in 2002, BBC’s Panorama program reported March 26.
 The Australian Financial Review newspaper reported similar claims this week.